pkulkarnilpc/mergesort/README.md

 1. What is the time complexity of Merge Sort?
 2. Why does Merge Sort work well with linked lists?
 3. Is Merge Sort stable?
-Explain.
 4. What extra memory does Merge Sort require?